kingces95/kingjs/linq/aggregate/README.md

 ### Parameters
 - `this`: An `IEnumerable` over which to aggregate.
 - `seed`: The initial accumulator value.
-- `aggregator`: An accumulator function to be invoked on each element.
+- `aggregator`: An accumulator function toı be invoked on each element.
 - `selector`: A function to transform the final accumulator value  into the result value.
 ### Returns
 The transformed final accumulator value.